No article is associated with this clip.

 : appeal to traditionsee definition - suggesting that moving away from or abandoning a long-standing practice could have detrimental or even dangerous implications.

-: Trump appeals to a time when "Merry Christmas" was more commonly used in public spaces, suggesting that limiting expressions of Christianity in public settings is unnecessary.
+: Trump appeals to a time when "Merry Christmas" was more commonly used in public spaces, suggesting that limiting expressions of Christianity in public settings diminishes cultural values.

 : demonizingsee definition - characterizing a group or those who support an opposing viewpoint as threatening, immoral, or less than human.